mitre/cpsa/src/vscode-cpsa/DEVELOPING.md

 current version) which can be shared and installed to VSCode on users' machines.

+## Composing a Release

+[ ] Make sure changes are documented in CHANGELOG.md under Unreleased (in a separate commit) [ ] Increment the version number appropriately in `package.json` [ ] Regenerate `package-lock.json` to update this package's version number
+    `npm install` will do this, but it will also rewrite `package.json` to change formatting.
+Keep the changes to `package-lock.json` but reset `package.json`.
+[ ] Add a new heading to CHANGELOG.md with the version number [ ] Add a new link to CHANGELOG.md to the new version on Artifactory [ ] Add a new heading to README.md with the version number [ ] Add a new link to README.md to the new version on Artifactory [ ] Update the Installation section of README.md with the latest version [ ] Make a commit with only these changes, titled "Release vscode-cpsa $VERSION" [ ] Make sure working directory is clean, and build new package archive
+    npm ci && vsce package
+[ ] Upload the new archive to Artifactory (see section below) [ ] Announce the new release

 ## Deploying to Artifactory

 This project has a Repository on MITRE's Artifactory instance called